A Coruña Airport: Development since the 1990s

 By 1994, yearly passenger numbers had surpassed 259,000.
 Further expansion of the airport and its facilities, including a new terminal building, as well as the urbanization of the surrounding area has prompted continuous growth and the increasing popularity of the airport.
 In 2001, the airport installed jet bridges and a cargo terminal.
-Currently the airport has a single runway (03/21), 2340 m long, and is capable of supporting up to 12 take-offs and landings per hour.
+Currently the airport has a single runway (03/21), 2340 m long.

-Current and future projects include the expansion of parking facilities, an upgrade of the ILS system from Category II to Category III, a short runway expansion, and expanded aircraft parking facilities.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at A Coruña Airport: